alexkasema/alx-higher_level_programming/0x05-python-exceptions/README.md

 Returns the value of the division, otherwise: None
 # 4-list_division.py
 A function that divides element by element 2 lists. my_list_1 and my_list_2 can contain any type (integer, string, etc.).
 If 2 elements can’t be divided, the division result should be equal to 0.
 Returns a new list (length = list_length) with all divisions
+# 5-raise_exception.py
+A function that raises a type exception.